chef/chef-web-docs/generated/README.md

 ## chef-web-docs

-Hugo is configured in chef-web-docs to mount generated_content in `generated/generated_content/workstation` to `content/workstation`.
+Hugo is configured in chef-web-docs to mount content in `generated/generated_content/workstation` to `content/workstation`.
 See the `config/_default/module.toml` configuration file.

 ## More Info